 While BC&G #4 currently at the North Carolina Transportation Museum is scheduled to be painted in her BC&G livery when the restoration is complete, as of this writing, #14 is the only BC&G engine currently correctly painted!

 Cody Burdette has indicated that #14 could handle 70 - 75 cars while #4 and #13 were rated at 60 - 65 cars making her the "workhorse" of the 3 Consolidations.

 This photo shows #14 while still in service on the Kelly's Creek & Northwestern as their #4.
 She's already been converted to a 2-8-0 but doesn't yet have the BC&G pilot mounted air tank.

-This photo of #14 was taken by XXX in November of 1963, just weeks before the Rich Run Mine closed.
+This photo of #14 was taken in November of 1963, just weeks before the Rich Run Mine closed.
 Notice that the diamond logo has now been added to the side of the cab.